MagerValp/magervalp.github.com/_posts/2013-05-22-accessing-kerberized-services-with-ad-computer-acct.markdown

 <pre><code class="prettyprint lang-sh">#!/bin/bash
 #
-# This script assumes 10.7+, and must execute as root.
+# This script requires 10.7+ and root privileges.

 # Initialize Kerberos if needed.
 if ! klist -t 2>/dev/null; then